1995parham-learning/1995parham-learning.github.io/content/Programming Languages/Python/Django.md

 You can apply migrations with:

 And create a new migrations using:

-Also, if you want to go for specific migration
+Also, if you want to go for specific migration (please note that if will actually revert/apply the migrations to that migration)